DonKho/HMVC-CI3-with-Separate-Backend-and-Frontend/README.md

 Nothing hacked in original code just configured using config.php and index.php Original folder structures by Bhuban <bhuban@gmail.com>, I just updated some of the directories and index.php files for my own structures and my project.
 If you found this useful, please share.
-For any suggestion and comments you can reach me at jmtolibas@hotmail.com

 Enjoy coding!